rcbops/galera/README.md

 salt <node> grains.setval roles ['db']
 ```

 Note: Ensure the ID of the database nodes contain the string "db".
+The bootstrap node ID must be db_bootstrap, and the other nodes must be "db2" and "db3".
 This is because of the way the orchestration runner targets the nodes.

 #### Run orchestration:
 Finally, run the orchestration runner.